rrobbes/EngineeringOfMobileSystemsV2/12-Navigation/README.md

 # Navigation
 This lecture covers how to use navigation in a react native app.
-The lecture is partially based this [CS50 lecture](https://www.youtube.com/watch?v=QHorNUuEXc0).

 ## What is navigation?

 Since a mobile app is usually rendered on a small screen, its UI can not usually show all the functionality of an app in a single place.
 Mobile apps tend to define an app as a set of **screens**, each screen showing a specific and cohesive subset of the app's functionality.
 For instance, a contact management app could have the following screens: